-- (a) Any challenge MUST go through the Student Event Director first.
-If not reconciled, then - (b) The Student Event Director and the contestant will consult the Chief Range Safety Officer or Arena Director. - (c) If not satisfied with his decision then, state the complaint orally to the Coordinator.
-The Student Event Director, Chief Range Safety Officer, Arena Director and Coordinator will then make a final decision regarding the challenge and notify the contestant. - 15.1 Challenges - When a competitor feels that a match fired by him/herself or by another competitor has been improperly evaluated or scored, he/she may challenge that score.
+(a) Any protest MUST go through the Student Event Director first.
+If not reconciled, then

+(b) The Student Event Director and the contestant will consult the Chief Range Safety Officer or Arena Director.

+- (c) If not satisfied with his decision, then, state the complaint orally to the Coordinator.
+Such complaints or protests must be filed within 4 hours of the occurrence of the protested incident. - (d) The Student Event Director, Chief Range Safety Officer, Arena Director and Coordinator will then make a final decision regarding the protest with a complete statement of facts and notify the contestant.

+15.1 Challenges - When a competitor feels that a match fired by him/herself or by another competitor has been improperly evaluated or scored, he/she may challenge that score.
 Such a challenge must be made within the challenge time (replugging or regauging is permissible).
-It shall be the challenging competitor's privilege to inspect the target following the recheck. - (a) The Arena Director will, in all cases where an individual challenges the targets not their own, the individual filing the challenge targets will also be rescored. - (c) The Arena Director may at his discretion or by request, re-check any competitor's target by an administrative challenge.
+It shall be the challenging competitor's privilege to inspect the target following the recheck.

+(a) The Arena Director may at his discretion or by request, re-check any competitor's target by an administrative challenge.
 Such a challenge must be made before the end of the last posted challenge period of the tournament and checked by competition scorers.

-- (d) It shall be the responsibility of the Coordinator to state in the program, on the draw posting board or via social media the time limits within which a challenge may be made. - (e) When targets are scored, the re-check will be made by a scoring auditor (provided he has not previously scored or checked the target) or the Arena Director in that order. - (f) Fired matches are challenged by total score, not individual shots, targets or stages. - (g) Aggregate matches when challenged, only correct the addition of all fired matches. - (h) Official scores will be posted once the challenge period is over and all audit adjustments (if necessary) have been made.
+(b) It shall be the responsibility of the Coordinator to state in the program, on the draw posting board or via social media the time limits within which a challenge may be made.

+(c) When targets are scored, the re-check will be made by a scoring auditor (provided he has not previously scored or checked the target) or the Arena Director in that order.

+(d) Fired matches are challenged by total score, not individual shots, targets or stages.

+(e) Aggregate matches when challenged, only correct the addition of all fired matches.

+(f) Official scores will be posted once the challenge period is over and all audit adjustments (if necessary) have been made.